Gas and Electric Bill Average

 Only 1 or 2 loads of washing may happen during the course of a week.

-Current Cheapest Energy Deal for Medium Energy Users
+Current Cheap Energy Deal for Medium Energy Users

 Medium energy usage households tend to be 3 bedroom semi-detached or terrace with 2 to 4 adults living at home.